elugens/hello-javascript/docs/additional-questions/regular-expressions/capturing-groups-in-regex.md

 ---

-### What is a capturing group in relation to a match in regular expressions?
+### What is a capturing group relative to a match method in regular expressions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A capturing group is a pattern enclosed in parentheses.
-It two affects consisting of getting part of match as a separate or isolated item in an array of items.
-If we add a quantifier after the parentheses, it is combined with the parentheses as a group on the string.
+It has two effects: getting part of the match as a separate or isolated item in an array of items.
+When we put a quantifier after the parenthesis, it merges as a group on the string.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />